**NEW** Click here to access our online Homestead Exemption filing system.

 General Functions of the Property Appraiser

 The Property Appraiser is constitutionally mandated with two main duties.
 They are to assess property and to administer exemptions.
 Contrary to popular belief, the Property Appraiser does not determine the amount of taxes each property owner pays.
-Your Property Appraiser and staff place fair market values on over 112,000 real and nearly 12,000 tangible personal properties in St. Johns County totaling just over 24 billion dollars.
+Your Property Appraiser and staff place fair market values on over 117,000 real and nearly 12,000 tangible personal properties in St. Johns County with taxable value totaling over 25 billion dollars.
 The office also administers nearly 70,000 exemptions.
 Administering exemptions has become very complex since the passage of Amendment 10 (Save Our Homes) and the more recent passage of Amendment 1.